 JR WEST PASS

 If you have a JR West Pass, the JR Osaka Loop Line runs in a loop around Osaka.
 It stops at Umeda and Tennoji and Osaka Castle.
 Additionally, Namba and Universal Studios Japan are also connected to the Loop Line.
-You can purchase a JR West Pass here, which is good for traveling in Osaka, Kyoto, Nara and Kobe.
-Rates start at PHP 992 / USD 19.78 / JPY 2,044.
-If you plan to stay for 5 days in Kansai Area (Kyoto, Nara, Osaka, Wakayama and Himeji) you can purchase a JR Pass Wide Area here ( for 5 days)
+You can PURCHASE A 1 DAY JR WEST KANSAI RAIL PASS HERE ,which is good for traveling in Osaka, Kyoto, Nara and Kobe.

 But if your are traveling to other parts of Japan, you can purchase a 7 Day JR Pass (Japan Rail Pass) here.